Effect-TS Makes TypeScript Read Like Business Logic

-A typical user loading function in standard TypeScript demonstrates the problem:
+Look at a typical user loading function in standard TypeScript:

 // -------------------- HIGH NOISE (Mixed Technical Concerns) --------------------